 The Safari Chef portable camping grill saved the day on a recent camping trip with a few friends.
 We were celebrating the warm spring weather at a hot spring campground with a marinated tri-tip, a lot of good snacks and a cooler full of sparkling wine and beer.

-Although I had packed the Safari Chef with the intention of barbecuing, one friend insisted on cooking over the campfire.
+Although we had packed the Safari Chef with the intention of barbecuing, one friend insisted on cooking over the campfire.
 After hours of cooking the tri-tip, we realized the coals weren't hot enough and we moved our tri-tip to the Safari Chef along with a few red and yellow peppers.
 The grill burned hot and we were feasting shortly after.

 The grill is compact but offers a reasonable amount of cooking surface.
 If you are planning to cook for more than four people, you may need to grill or cook in increments.